 Securities Trade Commissions.
 Securities trade commission income includes dealer manager and broker dealer commissions received by the Broker-Dealer Subsidiary pursuant to its role in distributing certain shares of Series B and Series C preferred stock of LAND and Series F preferred stock of GOOD through the independent broker dealer network.
 The Broker-Dealer Subsidiary provides certain sales, promotional and marketing services in connection with such offerings and in return is paid (1) selling commissions of up to 7.0% of the gross proceeds from sales of the Land Series B and up to 6.0% of the gross proceeds from sales of the LAND Series C and the GOOD Series F, and (2) a dealer manager fee of up to 3.0% of the gross proceeds from sales of each of the offerings.
-Fees are generated and earned on a trade-date basis, when the Broker-Dealer Subsidiary's obligation is satisfied.
+Fees are generated and earned on a trade-date basis when the Broker-Dealer Subsidiary's obligation is satisfied.

 Fee Credits and Waivers.
 Fee credits or waivers have historically reduced the investment advisory fees or incentive fees due to the Adviser Subsidiary from the Existing Gladstone Funds under the Advisory Agreements.
 Any such fee credits or waivers are non-contractual, unconditional, and irrevocable.
-Fee credits generally consist of: (1) certain investment banking fees received by the Adviser Subsidiary from portfolio companies of GLAD and GAIN, (2) loan servicing fees received by the Adviser Subsidiary from portfolio companies of GLAD and GAIN, and (4) business advisory or management services fees received by the Adviser Subsidiary from portfolio companies of GLAD and GAIN, and (4) business advisory or management services fees received by the Existing Gladstone Funds' stockholders or as a reduction in the investment advisory fees charged in connection with syndicated loan investments held by GLAD and GAIN.
+Fee credits generally consist of: (1) certain investment banking fees received by the Adviser Subsidiary from portfolio companies of GLAD and GAIN, (2) loan servicing fees received by the Adviser Subsidiary from certain subsidiaries of GLAD and GAIN, (3) a portion of the annual review fees received by the Adviser Subsidiary from portfolio companies of GLAD and GAIN, and (4) business advisory or management services fees received by the Adviser Subsidiary from portfolio companies of GLAD and GAIN.
+Fee waivers are typically granted to maintain the desired level of distributions to the Existing Gladstone Funds' stockholders or as a reduction in the investment advisory fees charged in connection with syndicated loan investments held by GLAD and GAIN.
 In addition, while there are no caps to the aggregate amount of fees that the Adviser Subsidiary may receive, the Adviser Subsidiary non-contractually, unconditionally and irrevocably credits the full amount of the loan servicing fees it receives against any earned investment advisory fees such that net investment advisory fees (specifically, the base management fee) received as a percentage of GLAD's and GAIN's assets do not exceed the 1.75% or 2% set forth under the Advisory Agreements, respectively, as the average gross assets on which the advisory fees are calculated already reflects the value of the loans serviced under each of GLAD's and GAIN's credit facilities.

 Salaries and Employee Benefits Expense.
-Our employee compensation and benefits expense reflects compensation (primarily salaries and bonuses) of our employees through our Adviser Subsidiary, our Administrator Subsidiary and our Broker-Dealer Subsidiary.
+Our employee compensation and benefits expense reflects compensation (primarily salaries and bonuses) of our employees through our Adviser Subsidiary, our

+Administrator Subsidiary and our Broker-Dealer Subsidiary.
 Our compensation arrangements with our employees contain a significant performance-based bonus component.
 Therefore, as our revenues increase, our compensation costs also rise, and vice versa as revenues decrease.
 In addition, our compensation costs reflect increased headcount as we expand geographically and create new products and businesses.
 Historically, all payments for services rendered by our management and selected other individuals engaged in our businesses have been accounted for as employee compensation and benefits expense.
 As a result, our employee compensation and benefits expense has reflected payments for services rendered by these individuals